 Suddenly, I had more time for me—to read, to learn, and to make meaningful connections.
 The shift that happened was twofold—I was no longer envying the glamorous lives of Instagram influencers jetting around the world with their stacks of suitcases packed to the brim with designer clothing ready to shoot the perfect sponsored post in front of the Fontana di Trevi or the Taj Mahal.
-My focus shifted to substance, not imagery; it shifted outward.
+My focus shifted to substance, not imagery.
 Was Instagram doomed to join the graveyard of unused apps on my iPhone's social folder?

 This social media break also got me thinking: Is anyone else feeling this way?
 After further research, I realized I'm not alone.
 Street style star Anna Dello Russo reportedly decided to move on from Instagram.
 Gigi Hadid followed suit (at least in theory).
 Other writers shared similar sentiments.
 As John Gorman wrote on Medium: "We've become distorted, homogenized, airbrushed, photoshopped, Instagrammed approximations of our ideal selves.
 Our real names and real pictures now stand in as avatars for a certain aesthetic.
 We've all become Human Highlight Films—and the better the highlights, the better the human."
 Faced with this bleak reality, I wondered, what comes next?
 I decided to delve deeper.

 After listening to an interview with Tristan Harris, former Google design ethicist (yes, such a job exists), on The Ezra Klein Show, my choice to step away from social apps felt justified.
 "I look at technology through the lens of persuasion and how it persuades the human animal," Harris told Vox.
 "2 billion people, from the moment they wake up in the morning, are basically jacked into an environment, where if you're a teenager, the first thing you see is photo after photo of your friends having fun without you.
 That does something to all those human animals."